alertlogic/cwe-collector/cfn/README-GD.md

 1. Select the user in `AIMS User` section. **Note** you can start typing a name in the search box to find an appropriate user.
 1. Once found check that `user role` list under the `Edit an AIMS User` section has `Administrator` role selected.

+Depending on operation system, please proceed with the Unix (MacOS, Linux) or with Windows section.

+### Unix

-The following procedure assumes a Linux-based local machine using [curl](https://curl.haxx.se/) and [jq](https://stedolan.github.io/jq/).
-For Windows please use command line and windows versions of [curl](https://curl.haxx.se/download.html) and [jq](https://stedolan.github.io/jq/download/).
+The following procedure assumes a Unux-based local machine using [curl](https://curl.haxx.se/) and [jq](https://stedolan.github.io/jq/).

 From the bash command line, type the following commands, where `<email address>` is your Alert Logic Cloud Insight email address you use to log in, and then enter your password when prompted: